Owen Farrell

 Now England need to use their sledgehammer to crack Argentina

 APPEARANCES can be deceptive in World Cups.
-Even so, England seem to be in good shape going into the business end of Pool C, with two comfortable bonus point victories over Tonga and in the bag ahead of the decisive matches to come against Argentina on Saturday, and France a week later.
+Even so, England seem to be in good shape going into the business end of Pool C, with two comfortable bonus point victories over Tonga and in the bag ahead of the decisive matches to come against on Saturday, and France a week later.

 As we move from Tier 2 territory to face top end opposition there are, however, former England players who are not joining in the tub-thumping.